 Promoting Participation in Discussions

-construction occurs on the discussion board.
-The constructivist approach shifts the focus from the instructor to the students and the students are teachers as they share their experiences, expertise, and worldviews (Rovai, 2004).
+In the online, constructivist learning environment, rich and robust collaborative knowledge construction occurs on the discussion board.
+The constructivist approach shifts the focus from the instructor to the students, and the students are teachers as they share their experiences, expertise, and worldviews (Rovai, 2004).
 The student-centered classroom is a place where the instructor becomes a facilitator or coach who encourages active student engagement by guiding, questioning students to help them construct knowledge, and modeling interactions in the online classroom (Rovai, 2004).
 Students are urged to become engaged learners (Hooks, 1994) rather than passive receptacles where instructors deposit information into students in a banking model of education (Friere, 1970/2000).

-To promote better participation, we must explore the role of the instructor as course designer who encourages peer participation by engaging in the effective design of discussion boards and as a facilitator who observes student behaviors and interactions to ensure that peer participation and quality engagement.
+To promote better participation, we must explore the role of the instructor as course designer—who encourages peer participation by engaging in the effective design of discussion boards—and as a facilitator who observes student behaviors and interactions to ensure that peer participation and quality engagement.
 Specific tips to improve peer participation and collaborative knowledge construction on discussion boards are included as take out tips.

 Collaborative Knowledge Construction

-customized to students’ prior knowledge, backgrounds, and experiences (Rovai, 2004).
+The online constructivist classroom is a dynamic environment that utilizes curricula customized to students’ prior knowledge, backgrounds, and experiences (Rovai, 2004).
 The online instructor facilitates and guides collaborative knowledge construction through discussions and small groups to foster communication and learning among the students.
 According to Brooks and Brooks (1995), the constructivist approach incorporates respecting students as learners and allowing them to share their knowledge through activities.
 Using the Community of Inquiry Model (Garrison, Anderson, & Archer, 2000) instructors can analyze how cognitive presence, social presence, and teaching presence influence the community of learners’ success.

 Discussion Board Design

-Student to student engagement using online discussion boards and group activities leads to greater student satisfaction and perceived learning.
-For example, Jiang and Ting (2000) found that instructor to student interaction, online discussions, time on course, and written assignments were the four key variables that predicted students’ perceived learning.
+Student-to-student engagement using online discussion boards and group activities leads to greater student satisfaction and perceived learning.
+For example, Jiang and Ting (2000) found that instructor-to-student interaction, online discussions, time on course, and written assignments were the four key variables that predicted students’ perceived learning.
 Furthermore, Wu and Hiltz (2004) reported that students liked online discussion and believed they enhanced their learning.

-Jonassen (1994) suggests that the online design should focus on knowledge construction and not reproduction by presenting authentic tasks that provide real world learning opportunities.
-Seven key instructional strategies can be used in the design of discussion prompts: What I know; Response to Lectures and Readings; Research and Investigate; Application; Role Play; Question the Expert; and Computer-Supported Collaborative Learning.
+Jonassen (1994) suggests that the online design should focus on knowledge construction and not reproduction by presenting authentic tasks that provide real-world learning opportunities.
+Seven key instructional strategies can be used in the design of discussion prompts: what I know, response to lectures and readings, research and investigate, application, role play, question the expert, and computer-supported collaborative learning.

-knowledge by having students make connections, survey students, or model reflections (Bonk & Zhang, 2008).
-There are a number of strategies that instructors can use in their design to provide students the opportunity to respond lecture and readings.
+Discussion boards which focus on the “what I know” prompt allow instructors to probe students’ prior knowledge by having students make connections, survey students, or model reflections (Bonk & Zhang, 2008).
+There are a number of strategies that instructors can use in their design to provide students the opportunity to respond to lectures and readings.
 Using common classroom assessment techniques such asking for the most important point, the muddiest point, or one-sentence summaries are common practices.
 Instructors may also ask students to write sample test questions and model answers for specific topics (Rovai, Ponton, & Baker, 2008).
-Instructions may also use a strategy of research and investigate which incorporates activities that require students to use resources to respond to an established question extending beyond the required course material.
+Instructions may also use a “research and investigate” strategy which incorporates activities that require students to use resources to respond to an established question extending beyond the required course material.
 Something as simple as searching the web (Bonk & Zhang, 2008) can spark interesting discussions among students.
 An application strategy for discussion boards may include case studies or actual data analysis (Bonk & Zhang, 2008).
-Role play strategy encourages a great deal of participation among peers.
-Something as simple as a debate based on pros and cons of an issue to assigning stakeholder roles for students to play out a scenario related to the course content (Smith, 2008) can be effective role playing processes in the online classroom.
-A question the expert strategy is used to enable students to generate meaningful questions.
-Depending on the topic selected students could serve as experts (Horton, 2006) or students could submit questions to the instructor in an attempt to “Stump the Professor”.
+The strategy of role-playing encourages a great deal of participation among peers.
+Something as simple as a debate based on the pros and cons of an issue to assigning stakeholder roles for students to play out a scenario related to the course content (Smith, 2008) can be effective role-playing processes in the online classroom.
+A question-the-expert strategy is used to enable students to generate meaningful questions.
+Depending on the topic, selected students could serve as experts (Horton, 2006), or students could submit questions to the instructor in an attempt to “Stump the Professor.”
 Computer-supported collaborative learning is a common usage of discussion boards in the online classroom.
 Using groups to process a discussion to develop a group response, to build a case reflection, or build a case history are just a few ways collaborative learning can be facilitated using discussion boards as long as the task is clearly defined for the group (Clark & Mayer, 2011).

 Social Presence

-community of inquiry” (Rourke, Anderson, Garrison, & Archer, 2001, p.
+Social presence is the “ability of learners to project themselves socially and emotionally in a community of inquiry” (Rourke, Anderson, Garrison, & Archer, 2001, p.
 4).
 Social presence is impacted by peer interactions (Swan, 2003) and found to be significantly related to students’ perceptions of learning (Picciano, 2002).
-Lu and Jeng (2006) analysis of online discussions found that students stayed mostly in the first phase of knowledge construction (sharing and comparing) and only moved to higher phases when the instructor engaged the students.
+The analysis of online discussions by Lu and Jeng (2006) found that students stayed mostly in the first phase of knowledge construction (sharing and comparing) and only moved to higher phases when the instructor engaged the students.

 Social presence is like a feeling of community in the online classroom (Tu & McIsaac, 2002).